beep8/beep8-sdk/README.md

 # BEEP-8 SDK

 **BEEP-8** is a virtual retro game console designed for developing C/C++ applications.
 It runs on an emulated ARM v4 CPU at a fixed 2 MHz and is optimized for vertical smartphone displays.
-The SDK provides a two-layer architecture: you can access the hardware (H/W) directly using low-level APIs, or you can use a high-level C/C++ library (PICO-8 for C/C++) for simpler, more abstracted development.
+The SDK adopts a two-layer architecture: at the low level, developers can directly access hardware (H/W) through minimal APIs.
+At the high level, developers are free to choose their own structure, frameworks, or libraries to build applications.
+A PICO‑8–like C/C++ library is provided as one such option for rapid and familiar development, but it is entirely optional.

+The emulator runs directly in modern web browsers—Chrome, Safari, Firefox, Edge—across PCs, iPhones, iPads, Android devices, and virtually any platform.
+WebGL ensures a consistent 60 fps experience, even on older devices such as the iPhone 6.
+As part of its roadmap, BEEP‑8 is also being extended with official support for the Nintendo Switch platform.

 ---